Event Bus¶

 self.flash_level_banner(evt.new_level)

-Always connect in ready(), not __init__. ready() runs after
+Always subscribe in on_ready(), not __init__. on_ready() runs

-self.tree is bound; __init__ may run before the node is in the
+after self.tree is bound; __init__ may run before the node is in

 Weak-reference semantics¶